logicalclocks/machine-learning-api/docs/templates/model-serving/project.md

 Connections are on a project-level, however, it is possible to share model registries among projects, so even if you have a connection to one project, you can retrieve a handle to any model registry shared with that project.

-To share a model registry, you can follow these steps:
+To share a model registry, you should follow these steps:

 !!! info "Sharing a Model Registry"